Krzysztof-Bogunia/name2exiftag/README.md

   --temp TEMP           output temporary media path (*CAN BE AUTOMATICALLY DELETED!*).
 Default value:
                         ./temp/
   --tags TAGS           set any number of comma (,) separated xmp subject tags.
 Example 'tag1,tag2, name'.
-                        Default value is empty.
+                        Default value is empty
   --sidecar             whether to use separate (sidecar) files for writing metadata.
 Default value is 0
-                        (false).
+                        (false)
   --mode MODE           mode for writing subject's metadata (overwrite,add,remove).
-Default value is add.
+Default value is add
   --start START         used for auto-tagging to process only text after ['start'].
 Default value is empty
-                        ''.
   --folder_offset FOLDER_OFFSET
                         used for auto-tagging to determine if parent folder's name should be used instead of file name.
 Positive number indicate number of levels in file hierarchy.
 Default